 Table 2.
-MAO A and MAO B One-Point Screening for Compounds Bearing the N-Propargyl Moiety (n = 4)
+MAO A and MAO B one-point screening for compounds bearing the N-propargyl moiety (n=4).

 MAO A MAO B

-Compounds Inhibition \pm SD [%] ^{a} Inhibition \pm SD [%] ^{a}
+Compounds Inhibition ± SD [%] ^a Inhibition ± SD [%] ^a

 Control 0.0 ± 0.8 0.0 ± 2.9

 Clorgyline 100.4 ± 0.9 28.2 ± 14.0

 Safinamide -1.6 ± 3.3 97.0 ± 0.4

 4caa 5.9 ± 7.1 7.4 ± 1.5

 4cda 8.9 ± 0.7 7.6 ± 4.7

 5cdb 13.2 ± 3.8 6.1 ± 7.0

-^{a}MAO inhibition was calculated as percentages related to control at a test concentration of 1 μ M and given as mean ± SD of two independent experiments in duplicate.
+^a MAO inhibition was calculated as percentages related to control at a test concentration of 1 μM and given as mean ± SD of two independent experiments in duplicates.

-displaying a 13.2% inhibition of MAO A at a concentration of 1 μ M.
+Unfortunately, no relevant MAO inhibition was observed, with the best result being achieved by compound 5cdb, displaying a 13.2% inhibition of MAO A at a concentration of 1 μ M.

-In conclusion, a series of β - and γ -lactam-oxindole hybrids were successfully synthesized using the versatile U4c3CR.
-ChE inhibition activity screening showed great potential for some of these compounds, in particular the γ -lactam-oxindole hybrid 4eca and β -lactam-oxindole hybrids 5dab and 5acb, to inhibit selectively BuChE in the low micromolar range, and therefore more studies are currently being undertaken to further explore the potential of these compounds for the treatment of Alzheimer's disease.
-The hybrids exhibit great potential as new drug candidates, due to their predicted physicochemical properties and excellent druglikeness profiles.
-Further studies are currently underway to explore the potential of these compounds as multitarget drug candidates.
+A series of β - and γ -lactam-oxindole hybrids were successfully synthesized using the versatile U4c3CR.
+ChE inhibition activity screening showed great potential for some of these compounds, in particular γ -lactam-oxindole hybrid, 4eca, and β -lactam-oxindole hybrids, 5dab and 5acb, to inhibit selectively BuChE in the low micromolar range, and therefore more studies are currently being undertaken to further explore the potential of these compounds for the treatment of Alzheimer's disease.
+The hybrids exhibit great potential as new drug candidates, due to their predicted physico-chemical properties and excellent druglikeness profiles.
+Further studies are currently underway to explore the potential of these compounds as multi-target drug candidates.